PaperMC/docs/docs/paper/dev/api/plugin-messaging.md

 We sent a plugin message on the `BungeeCord` channel!
 The message we sent was a byte array that contained two strings converted to bytes: `Connect` and `hub2`.

 Our proxy server received the message through the player who triggered the `PlayerJumpEvent` on our Java server.
-Then, it recognized the channel as its own and in alignment with BungeeCord's format sent our player to the `hub2` server.
+Then, it recognized the channel as its own and, in alignment with BungeeCord's protocol, sent our player to the `hub2` server.

 For BungeeCord, we can think of this message as a case-sensitive command with arguments.
 Here, our command is `Connect` and our only argument is `hub2`, but some "commands" may have multiple arguments.
 For other channels introduced by client side mods, refer to their documentation to best understand how to format your messages.

-### BungeeCord Plugin Message Types
+### Plugin message types

-Although we sent a `Connect` message to the proxy, there are a few other cases that proxies will act on.
+Although we sent a `Connect` message to the proxy, there are a few other cases that BungeeCord-compatible proxies will act on.
 These are the following:

 | Message Type      | Description                                            | Arguments                                                        | Response                                          |